 For over 65 years NASC - providing the client gives consent to be referred, a health professional, friend, family/whanau or the client themselves can make a referral to NASC.
 Please use the NASC referral form below.

-Long-Term Support Services - Chronic Health Conditions [LTS-CHC, previously IFP] - Applications are received by the NASC Service and are screened for eligibility using National and Regional guidelines.
+Long-Term Support - Chronic Health Conditions [LTS-CHC, previously IFP] - Applications are received by the NASC Service and are screened for eligibility using National and Regional guidelines.

-For Long-Term Support Service - Chronic Health Conditions people aged 16-64 years with a long-term chronic health condition can be referred to NASC by a health professional.
-It is essential the Long-Term Support Service - Chronic Health Conditions application form is completed when making a referral.
+For Long-Term Support - Chronic Health Conditions people aged 16-64 years with a long-term chronic health condition can be referred to NASC by a health professional.
+It is essential the Long-Term Support - Chronic Health Conditions application form is completed when making a referral.
 Please use the LTS-CHC referral form below.